-- NetBEUI (NetBIOS Extended User Interface): default protocol for Windows 95 peer networking and Windows for Workgroups; used when 2000 wants to share resources with these networks - 2000 uses the TCP/IP Internet protocol to connect to a wide variety of operating systems and hardware platforms - PPTP (Point-to-Point Tunneling Protocol) is used to communicate between Remote Access Server modules running on 2000 machines that are connected over the Internet - The 2000 NWLink protocol connects the NetBIOS to Novell NetWare networks
+- Windows 7 uses the TCP/IP Internet protocol version 4 and version 6 to connect to a wide variety of operating systems and hardware platforms. - PPTP (Point-to-Point Tunneling Protocol) is used to communicate between Remote Access Server modules running on Windows 7 machines that are connected over the Internet. - The Data Link Control protocol (DLC) is used to access IBM mainframes and HP printers that are directly connected to the network (possible on 32-bit only versions using unsigned drivers).